Icons of Influence, Leadership & Power

 Genghis Khan (1162-1227)

-One of the great conquerors in human history.
+A master strategist, Genghis Khan is remembered as one of the great conquerors in human history.
 Through his brutal conquests, Genghis Khan first unified the rivaling nomadic tribes of Mongolia becoming the 1st Great Khan of the Mongolian Empire in 1206 A.D.
 With his Mongolian horde of ferocious warriors, Genghis then took the world by storm, first by conquering Asia, and then most of Eurasia, building what eventually became the largest contiguous empire in history.

 William Wallace (1270-1305)